jhudson8/react-backbone/api.md

       onFormSubmit: function() {
         // use this.refs automatically to get the components that will populate the model this.modelPopulate(function(model) {
-          // assuming the model validation passed, this callback will be executed });
+          // if the model validation passed, this callback will be executed }, {
+          onInvalid: function(attributes) {
+            // these attributes did not pass model validation }
+        });

         // or for more control